Louisiana Tree Laws

 Is it illegal to cut down an oak tree in my yard?

-There are currently no Louisiana state laws to protect the removal of oak trees.
+There are currently no laws in Louisiana to protect the removal of oak trees.
 However, there are local ordinances in various places across the state.
 Check your parish/city to ensure you’re not breaking any laws.

 Ready to buy your next home?
 Text us to get started